Transport in Kyiv

 Kyiv, the capital of Ukraine, has an extensive and rapidly developing transportation infrastructure serving local public needs and facilitating external passenger and cargo traffic.

 Local public transport

 Public transportation includes metro, bus, trolleybus, and tram lines, as well as a funicular.
 All public transport is operated by Kyivpastrans, besides the metro.
 The city's first references to public transportation date back to the 1880s, when the city introduced omnibuses and was looking for investment in horse-drawn trams.
 The Kyiv Urban Electric Train is a joint project of Kyivpastrans and Ukrzaliznytsia.
 Kyivpastrans rarely operate minibuses.

 Kyiv Metro

-The publicly owned and operated Kyiv Metro is a fast, convenient and affordable network covering most of the city.
+The publicly owned and operated Kyiv Metro offers a convenient network covering most of the city.
 The metro is expanding towards the city limits to meet growing demand.